Petrobras cuts spending plan again as oil-price drop bites

 Under the revised plan, about $80 billion, or 81 percent of the planned capital spending for 2015 through 2019 is budgeted for exploration and production.
 About $10.9 billion is earmarked for distribution and refining, with the rest being allocated to natural gas, power generation and other areas.

-(Reporting by Guillermo Parra-Bernal and Jeb Blount; Editing by Jason Neely, Lisa Von Ahn and Dan Grebler)
+(Reporting by Guillermo Parra-Bernal and Jeb Blount; Editing by Jason Neely and Lisa Von Ahn)

-United Continental Holdings Inc on Monday raised its forecast for first-quarter flight capacity, a keenly watched industry metric.